Everything You Need to Know About Net Metering

 What is Net Metering?

-the grid needs to be measured, a net meter (or smart meter) will be installed alongside your solar panels.
+Net metering refers to the way electricity companies bill owners of solar power systems.
+As the amount of solar electricity being exported to the grid needs to be measured, a net meter (or smart meter) will be installed alongside your solar panels.
 Net meters operate on two counters, imports and exports.
 Both counters are important as they determine the cost of your electricity bill.

 Net meters only record how much, if any, electricity is being imported from the grid plus the amount your system exports to the grid.
 This means your electricity retailer will charge you at market price for imported energy and compensate you for exported energy.
 The type of compensation you may be entitled to is known as a feed-in tariff.